Navid200/xDrip/docs/Nightscout/FreeDNS_Login.md

 Enter the email address and password you used to sign up with FreeDNS when you completed the [first step of installation](./FreeDNS.md).

-After you log in, if you click on "Main Menu" under "For Members", you will see what is shown below.
+After you log in, if you click on "Main Menu" under "For Members", you will see what is shown below, where you can see your user ID in the right pane.
 ![](./images/FreeDNS_LoggedIn.png)